IBM/cp4waiops-gitops/README.md

 ## Advanced Install for CP4WAIOPS GitOps

-There has some advanced configurations for CP4WAIOps installation, please refer to:
+There are some advanced configuration for CP4WAIOps installation that can support more install usage scenarios, please refer to:

 - [CP4WAIOps Advanced Configuration Using OpenShift GitOps](./docs/advanced-allinone-cp4waiops-configuration.md)